sunilpandey/spread-operator/README.md

 ```

 #### Copy behaviour in case of multilevel objects
 Spread operator only create different copy of properties at first level.
-Second level onwards reference of properties got assigned in copeid object.
+Second level onwards references of properties got assigned in copeid object.
+It can result in changing values at second level results in changes in both the objects.
 ```typescript
     const multiLevelObject = {x: 10, y: {m: 20, n: {b: 30}}};
     // Copy first level property only